codevivi/saving-data-to-file/README.md

     - Write a program to save provided data to json file named "registration.json".
     - Show red messages on error;
     - If registration successful show green message "Registration successful";
+    - _Task For myself: to practice more few extra validations (valid date, length)_

 ### 🏁 Getting started